BABY CEREAL IS A COMMON FIRST FOOD TODAY

 TRADITIONAL VIEW OF FEEDING BABIES GRAINS

-The few cultures that did feed their babies a gruel of grains, this gruel is radically different from our pre-packaged rice cereals or Cheerio snacks.
+The few traditional societies that did feed their babies a gruel of grains, had a gruel is radically different from our pre-packaged rice cereals or Cheerio snacks.
 People in traditional cultures would make the grains more digestible for the baby and easier on their immature digestive systems by either pre-chewing the gruel for their babies or soaking the grains for 24 hours or more and mildly fermenting them.

 WHY BABIES CAN’T TOLERATE GRAINS

-Why did traditional cultures do this?
-It’s always amazing to me, the more I learn about traditional cultures and how they fed their people, how they knew what was good for them intuitively.
-They didn’t have all of the science to explain why, they just knew.
+Why did traditional societies do this?
+It’s always amazing to me, the more I learn about societies from 100s and 1000s of years ago and how they fed their people, how they knew what was good for them intuitively.
+They didn’t have all of the science to explain why…they just knew.

-Why is it not good to feed babies cereal grains as a first food?
+Why is it not a great idea to feed babies cereal grains as a first food?
 Babies produce a small amount of salivary amylase, an enzyme that helps digest grains.
 They produce almost no pancreatic amylase until after molars are developed.
 Most babies’ digestive systems are not able to handle grains/cereal (especially wheat) until at least one year old at the earliest.

 EFFECTS OF GRAINS AND CEREALS ON BABIES

 If babies are not producing amylase, they are not digesting grains.
 Undigested grains can destroy your baby’s intestinal lining and disrupt the balance of good bacteria in the gut.
 According to Nourishing Traditions, many doctors warn that feeding cereal grains too early can lead to grain allergies later.
-Some researches feel that in addition to grain allergies, this can also lead to behavioral problems, mood issues and other food allergies.
+Some researches feel that in addition to grain allergies, this can also lead to behavioral problems, mood issues, children nutritional deficiencies and other food allergies

 In addition grains being undigestible for babies, grains also are not nutrient dense for babies.
 Feeding a baby grains is something they can’t really use and is robbing them of nutrients they need to grow a healthy brain, nervous system and bone structure.
 If they can’t digest the grains, the grains are taking the place of quality, nourishing foods that the baby could be digesting more easily.